 We've also produced a frequently asked questions document that can be viewed here.

-Supported by funding from DEFRA, Islington Council and the Trust, the zone will include electric charging points to provide boaters with an alternative to running boat engines to generate energy, and a programme of energy advice and support for boaters.
+Supported by funding from DEFRA, Islington Council and the Trust, the zone will include electric charging points to provide boaters with an alternative to running boat engines when moored to generate energy, and a programme of energy advice and support for boaters.

-Research from the Trust shows that, while the impact of boat emissions is minimal in comparison to pollution from road traffic, the people most at risk from engine fumes are boaters themselves.
+Our research shows that, while the impact of boat emissions is minimal in comparison to pollution from road traffic, the people most at risk from engine fumes are boaters themselves.
 Using cleaner sources of energy, like electric charging points, will benefit boaters’ health.

 While living on the waterways can be a sustainable and environmentally friendly choice, in some busy areas the impact of engine noise and fumes can affect both waterside residents and other boaters.
 Boaters live close to nature and many are keen to embrace green initiatives like solar panels and clean fuel.
-The Eco-Mooring Zone will enable boaters to reduce their reliance on using their engines for energy and to embrace a greener way of life.
+The Eco-mooring zone will enable boaters to reduce their reliance on using their engines for energy and to embrace a greener way of life.

 During the trial, there will be a progressive encouragement for boaters mooring here to move from burning solid fuels to using electricity for their heating, hot water and cooking.
-At the end of the two-year trial period there will be an evaluation to assess the feasibility of making the Eco-Mooring Zone completely smoke-free, with no solid fuel stoves permitted.
+At the end of the two-year trial period there will be an evaluation to assess the feasibility of making the Eco-mooring zone completely smoke-free, with no solid fuel stoves permitted.